All departments

 New Motor Vehicle Board (NMVB)

 The New Motor Vehicle Board (Board) is a program within the Department of Motor Vehicles (Department) with oversight provided by California State Transportation Agency (Agency).
 Within the Board, there is a legal department which operates in a quasi-judicial capacity to resolve disputes between franchised dealers and manufacturers/distributors of new motor vehicles (including motorcycles, and recreational vehicles).
+The Board also offers mediation services to consumers who have encountered difficulties with their new motor vehicle purchase, lease, or warranty repair.

 Topics: DMV/Auto